Dan Maff

-Daniel Lopez (born October 28, 1973), better known by his ring name Dan Maff, is an American professional wrestler, he is currently performing independent circuit. he is best known for his time with Ring of Honor (ROH), Jersey All Pro Wrestling (JAPW), Northeast Wrestling and Beyond Wrestling.
+Daniel Lopez (born October 28, 1973), better known by his ring name Dan Maff, is an American professional wrestler, currently performs on the independent circuit.
+He is best known for his time with Ring of Honor (ROH), Combat Zone Wrestling (CZW), Long Island Wrestling Federation (LIWF) and Jersey All Pro Wrestling (JAPW).

 Professional wrestling career

 Da Hit Squad

 Lopez attended Jersey All Pro Wrestling (JAPW) shows as a fan and enrolled in the JAPW training school when it opened in the late 1990s.
 After training for several months, Lopez began attending Homicide's training school, The Doghouse, in New York City.
 When his training was completed in 1999, Lopez adopted the name "Mafia" and formed a tag team with another Doghouse graduate who he resembled, Monsta Mack.

 Mafia and Mack, collectively known as Da Hit Squad, began wrestling on the northeastern independent circuit.
 They won the JAPW Tag Team Championship in 1999 and in Jersey Championship Wrestling's Tag Team Championship in 2000.
 In 2001, the duo won titles in World Xtreme Wrestling and USA Pro Wrestling.
 At one stage they held a total of six titles between them.
 After Mack injured his leg, he was unable to defend his half of the JAPW Tag Team Championship in a scheduled match on January 25, 2003, against the Dirty Rotten Scoundrelz.
 Lopez unsuccessfully defended the title in a handicap match.